ray-project/ray/doc/source/train/user_guide.rst

 ..
 TODO.

-.. _sgd-fault-tolerance:
+.. _train-fault-tolerance:

 Fault Tolerance & Elastic Training
 ----------------------------------

-RaySGD has built-in fault tolerance to recover from worker failures (i.e.
+Ray Train has built-in fault tolerance to recover from worker failures (i.e.
 ``RayActorError``\s).
 When a failure is detected, the workers will be shut down and new workers will be added in.
 The training function will be restarted, but progress from the previous execution can be resumed through